StackVista/stackstate-docs/setup/cli/cli-comparison.md

 ## Major Differences

  * Unlike `sts`, `stac` will not have commands for sending data to StackState.
-For these purposes we would like you to use either the Agent or the API directly.
+For these purposes we would like you to use either the Agent or the API.
  * Some commands have been renamed to fall more in line with how we think of StackState today.
 For example, `sts graph` has now been called `sts settings`.

 ## Command overview